 4

 Professor Kent is a professor of sociology at the University of Alberta in Edmonton, Alberta.
 He holds a BA in Sociology (University of Maryland), two Masters degrees in Sociology (McMaster University) and in History of Religion (American University in Washington) and a PhD in Religion and Western Society (McMaster University).
-He teaches courses in comparative religion, qualitive research methodology, sociology of religion, religion and society, deviance and conformity, and religious sects (including material on Fundamental Mormon groups in North America.
+He teaches courses in comparative religion, qualitive research methodology, Prof Kent's report discusses the following harms associated with polygamy:

 - fumarase deficiency - rare outside the FLDS but high incidents in the Jessop and Barlow families which effects the formation of the brain